 Families are one of the largest demographics searching Airbnb, so making it clear that your home is suited for them could help your bookings generously.
 If your Airbnb guests are traveling with their children, it is highly likely that they might also be traveling with other family members.
 As a result, you should make sure that your Airbnb for kids has extra beds available so that you can profit from additional guests who want to stay at the last minute.
 Invest in a rollaway cot and bunk beds so that there are additional sleeping options available for your guests to use if they need.
 You could find out more on maximizing the space of your airbnb.

-If your location or your property tend to attract a lot of families, don’t hesitate to display your kid-proof amenities in the photos for your Airbnb listing.
+If your location or your property tends to attract a lot of families, don’t hesitate to display your kid-proof amenities in the photos for your Airbnb listing.
 Read the guide to stand out airbnb photos to figure out how to make your photos more appealing to families with children.

 You’ll book more guests with children if they can easily see that you have an Airbnb for kids.
 You can also add the phrase “child-friendly” or “safe for children” to the description of your Airbnb for children listing so that your guests will know that you are specifically accommodating their needs.